Summary: Uncover the traces of a unique urban planning project, combining the ideals of the Baroque with the ethos of Protestantism.

 The logistics of trying to see everything can be a challenge, especially in a location is complicated opening times.
 Fortunately Saarbrücken is small and tourist friendly.
 Below I have summarized the opening hours for each of the accessible destinations in my guide.

-Explore the Area around Saarbrücken
+Explore the region around Saarbrücken

 Exploring the Saarland